 * Quoted lead-times are based on from when samples are booked onto the laboratory system.
 Also, quoted lead-times do not apply when issues arise from documents or samples provided that do not meet our quality guidelines.

-What is the Accuracy of the Sibling DNA Test?
+What is the Accuracy of a Sibling DNA Test?

 Sibling DNA tests are very accurate.
 We achieve conclusive DNA results in over 96% of test cases*.
 But, as with any DNA test of this type, there is a small chance that the test will yield an inconclusive result.